 - Testimonials: Have a service that everyone is raving about?
 Show it to your potential customers.
 Testimonials can have such a significant impact on online businesses that it would be a crime not to tap into them.
 All it takes is a follow-up email asking a customer to review your business or service.

 The bad part of web marketing is dominated by sleazy SEO corporations who masquerade their services and fool potential customers.
 Make no mistake.
 It’s a minefield out there and you have to do your due diligence before you hire any service provider or use any type of service.

-- Poor quality SEO packages: If you believe that low quality seo such as automated link wheels with poor spun content is going to get you on the top of SERPS, the you couldn’t be more wrong.
+- Poor quality SEO packages: If you believe that low-quality SEO such as automated link wheels with poorly spun content is going to get you on the top of SERPS, then you couldn’t be more wrong.
 It will at best land you a penalty ending your chances of ever ranking successfully.
 But how do you spot a poor quality SEO service?
 Anything that ‘guarantees’ a ranking for any amount is a red flag.
 If there is one thing that experience teaches you, it is that there are no guarantees in SEO.

 - Spun or copied content: Never, ever use spun or copied content on your business websites.
 It is a guaranteed penalty coming your way sooner or later.

 Last but not the least; we come to the ugly part of web marketing.
 This is turf that you never want to venture into no matter how lucrative it sounds.
 Claims like ‘Buy our package to make $5000 a month’ are common in the world of SEO.
 Stay away.
 If someone could make $5000 a month, why would they sell it to you?